sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-trf-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development files for tcl-trf
+Short desc    : Development files for tcl-trf
 URL          : http://tcltrf.sourceforge.net
-Лицензия     : MIT and BSD and LGPLv2+ and GPLv2+ and Public Domain and OpenSSL
+License      : MIT and BSD and LGPLv2+ and GPLv2+ and Public Domain and OpenSSL
-Описание     : Development files for tcl-trf.
+Descript     : Development files for tcl-trf.
 ```

 </details>